Are You Poisoning Your Pets?

 Natural options are available.
 Health advocate Mike Adams says that pet health, like human health, mostly comes down proper nutrition, although

-he noted a pet's dietary needs were specific.
+he noted a pet's nutrient and dietary needs were specific.

 Natural Solutions to toxic Rimadyl